Amazon SEO in 2024- How The A9 Ranking Algorithm Actually Works (Results from 300+ Case Studies)

 Keyword Research

-It wouldn’t be SEO for Amazon stores without keyword research!
+It wouldn’t be SEO for Amazon stores without relevant keyword research!

 Amazon recently announced they’d closed a “loophole” that allowed third parties to generate accurate keyword data for sellers to use.